vincens2005/lite-xl-gitdiff-highlight/readme.md

+# lite-xl git diff highlight plugin

+todo: readme for plugin

-# gitdiff.lua - an oddly specific git diff parser
+## gitdiff.lua - an oddly specific git diff parser

-this was created as part of a solution to [this issue](https://github.com/lite-xl/lite-xl/issues/322), but if you have another use for it, cool
+gitdiff.lua was created as part of a solution to [this issue](https://github.com/lite-xl/lite-xl/issues/322), but if you have another use for it, cool

 ## usage